paulgay/sfmo_py/README.md

 This repo is a python version of the original matlab code which can be found [here](https://vgm.iit.it/code/structure-from-motion-with-objets).

-A complete pipeline (object detection, tracking, and SfMO) is provided on a simple sequence.
+A complete pipeline (object detection, tracking, and SfMO) is provided on a simple sequence of bottles laid over a table.

 ## Installation